Leucopholiota decorosa

-Leucopholiota decorosa is a species of fungus in the mushroom family Tricholomataceae.
-Commonly known as the decorated pholiota, it is distinguished by its fruit body which is covered with pointed brown, curved scales on the cap and stem, and by its white gills.
-Found in the eastern United States, France, and Pakistan, it is saprobic, growing on the decaying wood of hardwood trees.
-L. decorosa was first described by American mycologist Charles Horton Peck as Agaricus decorosus in 1873, and the species has been transferred to several genera in its history, including Tricholoma, Tricholomopsis, Armillaria, and Floccularia.
+Leucopholiota decorosa is a species of fungus in the mushroom family Squamanitaceae.
+It is commonly known as the decorated pholiota.
+It was first described by American mycologist Charles Horton Peck as Agaricus decorosus in 1873, and the species has been transferred to several genera in its history, including Tricholoma, Tricholomopsis, Armillaria, and Floccularia.
 Three American mycologists considered the species unique enough to warrant its own genus, and transferred it into the new genus Leucopholiota in a 1996 publication.

+It is distinguished by its fruit body which is covered with pointed brown, curved scales on the cap and stem, and by its white gills.
 Lookalike species with similar colors and scaly fruit bodies include Pholiota squarrosoides, Phaeomarasmius erinaceellus, and Leucopholiota lignicola.
-L. decorosa is considered an edible mushroom.
+Found in the eastern United States, France, and Pakistan, L. decorosa is saprobic, growing on the decaying wood of hardwood trees.
+Although there are historical references to its consumption, its edibility is unclear.

-Taxonomy and naming
+Taxonomy

 The species now known as Leucopholiota decorosa was first described by Charles Peck in 1873, based on a specimen he found in New York State; he placed it in Tricholoma, then considered a subgenus of Agaricus.
 In 1947, Alexander Smith and Walters transferred the species into the genus Armillaria, based on its apparent close relationship to Armillaria luteovirens; the presence of clamp connections in the hyphae, the amyloid spores, and the structure of the veil and its remnants.
 The genus Armillaria, as it was understood at the time, would later be referred to as a "taxonomic refugium for about 270 white-spored species with attached gills and an annulus."
 Smith later transferred the species to the genus Tricholomopsis; however, he neglected the amyloid spores, the recurved scales of the cap cuticle, and the lack of cells known as pleurocystidia, features which should have ruled out a taxonomic transfer into the genus.
 In 1987, the species was transferred yet again, this time to the genus Floccularia.